blaylockbk/HorelS3-Archive/README.md

 files in the scratch space.
 Since I don't want to fill this all up so fast we'll only do one day at a time with a while loop.

+### `g2ctl.pl`
+A pearl script that creates the .idx and GrADS .ctl files for a grib2 file.
+You don't have to do anything with this.
+Just know it's here and that it is required to create those grib2 index files.
+When I copy the grib2 file to the S3 archive, I create these index files and move them to the S3 archive.
+This script is called by the above python script.

+____
+## To do:
+Implement a script to add new HRRR files to the S3 archive as soon as they are downloaded each day.
+(This whole download system needs to be more robust.
+I'd like to rewrite the download scripts in python becuase the datetime module is so much easier to use than shell scripting dates.)
+____
 ## Gotchas
 ### Rename files on S3
 You have to use the rclone-beta version if you want to rename files on the S3